DeanAlexander27/Missing-Values/README.md

 - Delete row.
 If the total number of NA data as a whole is <5%.
 Be careful when deleting rows because the more rows you remove, the more observations you lose which could provide important information to the data
 - Delete column.
 If the total value of NA in a column is usually missing a lot (generally > 50%)
 - Carry out imputation by filling in NA values with a certain value (you can use a business approach or a statistical approach).

+# In this case I'm going to trial the imputation using MICE